Tamanas007/Synergy25-Deepfake-Challenge/README.md

  Results

-Our best model achieved a validation accuracy of [Enter Your Best Accuracy Here, e.g., 88.75%] on the held-out validation set.
+Our best model achieved a validation accuracy of 89.75% on the held-out validation set.